2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/README.md

 Biological neural networks (brains) don't seem to use one; they probably don't send of its information to a separate entity in order to wipe or reset itself, I think we can all agree that the information stays in the brain and doesn't get wiped.
 If the brain is able to work by keeping all the information in the brain, why don't we try do the same thing with artificial neural networks?

 What we aim to do is retain information for many timesteps without the use hidden states, to see if anything interesting happens.

-How could a network retain information without a hidden state?
+Can a network retain information without a hidden state?
-The obvious method is to not reset the neural network every timestep and just do all the calculations on top of the 'current value' of the neurons. i.e. for a particular neuron  new_value = activation_function(current_value + Σinputs ⊙ weights  + bias) current_value is the value of the neuron from the previous timestep, new_value is the new value of the neuron for this timestep by (Σinputs ⊙ weights) we mean the sum of the elements of the Hadamard product of the input vector/tensor and weight vector/tensor for a particular neuron, and bias means the bias of a particular neuron.
+Yes, an obvious method is to not reset the neural network every timestep and just do all the calculations on top of the 'current value' of the neurons. i.e. for a particular neuron  new_value = activation_function(current_value + Σinputs ⊙ weights  + bias) current_value is the value of the neuron from the previous timestep, new_value is the new value of the neuron for this timestep by (Σinputs ⊙ weights) we mean the sum of the elements of the Hadamard product of the input vector/tensor and weight vector/tensor for a particular neuron, and bias means the bias of a particular neuron.